buddys/marktex/README.md

 Type: `Function`

-Callback function with error-string as first arg, parsed-content as second arg.
+Callback function with error-string as the first arg, parsed-content as the second arg.

 ## Options